VinothMathaiyan/WellnessConnect/Testing /E2E_Testing_Guide.md

 **Account:** Test Assessor `9600000001` (Assessor)

-1. ☐ Log in as Test Assessor → land on Assessment Dashboard
+1. ✅ Log in as Test Assessor → land on Assessment Dashboard
-2. ☐ Scroll to bottom → **EXPECT:** `[Dev] Backfill Recommendations` button visible
+2. ✅ Scroll to bottom → **EXPECT:** `[Dev] Backfill Recommendations` button visible
-3. ☐ Click it
+3. ✅ Click it
-4. ☐ **EXPECT:** "Running…" state, then green toast: "Backfilled N clients"
+4. ✅ **EXPECT:** "Running…" state, then green toast: "Backfilled N clients" - Backfill with 2 Clients

-Currently expected: toast says "**6**" (4 clients successfully populated, plus 2 attempted-but-skipped due to incomplete profiles — see flagged issues below).
+Currently expected: toast says "**6**" (4 clients successfully populated, plus 2 attempted-but-skipped due to incomplete profiles — see flagged issues below). - Says Backfill with 2 Clients

 ✋ **PAUSE — reply with the toast count.** I'll verify the DB shows recommendations for the populated clients.